Saudi Arabia acknowledges Jamal Khashoggi died in consulate, says 18 detained

 Khashoggi disappeared on Oct.
 2 after visiting the Saudi consulate in Istanbul.

-The government also announced that Saudi King Salman directed his son, Crown Prince Mohammed bin Salman, to lead the restructuring of the intelligence service and that the deputy president of intelligence, Ahmed Bin Hassan Bin Mohamed Assiri, was fired.
+The Saudi government also announced that Saudi King Salman directed his son, Crown Prince Mohammed bin Salman, to lead the restructuring of the intelligence service and that the deputy president of intelligence, Ahmed Bin Hassan Bin Mohamed Assiri, was fired.
+Royal Court adviser Saud bin Abdullah Al Qahtani also fired.

-Several other top intelligence officials also were dismissed: Mohamed bin Saleh al Rumeh, assistant to the president of general intelligence for intelligence affairs; Abduallah bin Khalifa al Shaya, assistant to the president of general intelligence for human resources; and Rachad bin Hamed al Muhamadi, director of the general department for security and protection in the command of general intelligence.

 The Washington Post’s editorial page has demanded a full accounting of what happened to Khashoggi, and in an editorial published on Friday accused Trump and Secretary of State Mike Pompeo of “conspiring with the Saudi leadership, buying time for them to construct a cover story that will deflect a wave of international outrage and discourage Congress from sanctioning the regime."